bluegreen-labs/R_project_template/README.md

 To use the template create a new repository on github, as you otherwise would using the big green button.
-If you are in the project on github you can hit the green button top right (Use this template).
+If you are in the project on github you can hit the green button top right (Use this template - note that the visuals are of a fork of this project but you get the gist of it).

 ![](https://github.com/bluegreen-labs/environmental_data_science_101/raw/main/images/green_button.png)